PoonamJ31/Breast-Cancer-Classification-and-Detection-Using-Deep-Learning/README.md

 # Breast-Cancer-Classification-and-Detection-Using-Deep-Learning
-This project uses Deep Learning with Convolutional Neural Networks (CNNs) to help identify breast cancer more accurately.
-CNNs analyze biopsy images to distinguish between cancerous and non-cancerous tumors.
-The model was trained on a large set of images and tested to measure its accuracy.
-The results show that CNNs can be very effective in detecting breast cancer, but more testing is needed to ensure they work well in real-world medical settings.
+This project leverages Deep Learning with Convolutional Neural Networks (CNNs) to enhance breast cancer detection accuracy.
+The CNN model analyzes biopsy images to differentiate between cancerous and non-cancerous tumors.
+Trained on a large dataset, the model was evaluated for accuracy, demonstrating the potential of CNNs in breast cancer detection.
+However, further validation is necessary to ensure reliability in real-world medical applications.

+Publication: www.jetir.org/view